-IBB Solicitor’s employment law team can provide clear, practical guidance on all areas of employment law.
+IBB Law’s employment law team can provide clear, practical guidance on all areas of employment law.
 Our team includes some of the region’s top ranked employment lawyers with decades of experience advising and representing employees of all levels.

 What is Acas early conciliation?

 It is a legal requirement, unless an exemption applies, for individuals who want to make an employment tribunal claim to have made an early conciliation notification to Acas.
 A tribunal will reject a claim form (ET1) unless the complaint has been referred to Acas and a conciliation certificate issued.
 This certificate confirms that the early conciliation requirements have been met and must be included in the ET1.